-Our pick of the best kitchen thermometers to buy today
+Best kitchen thermometers available to buy

 Salter Cook Bluetooth Cooking Thermometer 593

 It'll pair with your smartphone to give quick readings and information, but really comes into its own when paired with Salter's Cook app, which lets you save your favourite recipes and can preset the thermometer to follow them, giving you a vital helping hand in the kitchen.

 Firstly, that charging block is really attractive and will make the unit feel at home in any kitchen.
 Its companion app is also really intuitive and easy to follow, while the probe itself gives its results quickly and is wireless.

 It's also not the cheapest, of course, but its app is another solid effort, and if you do want the flexibility of that many probes it's a great choice.

 The display also means that you don't have to rely on a phone if you don't fancy it.
 Its magnetic design will let you mount it on metallic surfaces, too, which can be a space-saver if your countertop isn't too big.

 Weber iGrill 3

-That does mean it won't fit most people's needs, but if you do have one of its iconic outdoor barbies you're in for a treat, one that could change how you use it entirely.
+That does mean it won't fit most people's needs, but if you do have one of its iconic outdoor barbies, you're in for a treat - and one that could change how you use it entirely.

-If you want a temperature probe that's sensibly priced and doesn't have the smart bells and whistles of the others on this list, though, you would be wise to pick this one from ThermoPro.
+If you want a temperature probe that's sensibly priced and doesn't have the smart bells and whistles of the others on this list, you would be wise to pick this one from ThermoPro.

-It's as simple to use as anything we've ever tried, quick to give its readings and realiably accurate.
+It's as simple to use as anything we've ever tried, quick to give its readings and reliably accurate.
 Plus, being waterproof makes it really easy to wash off after you use it.
 For a simple solution, this is a great choice.